Enroll Now

 • BA in Psychology

-With mental health being a priority nowadays, students can take up a degree in psychology, if they are looking to build a career in therapy, social work, counseling and so on.
+With mental health being a priority nowadays, students can take up a BA degree in psychology, if they are looking to build a career in therapy, social work, counseling and so on.
 Further, they can also go for a higher study in courses like behavioral sciences, MSW and so on.

 Also Read: In-demand BA specializations to pursue